Ken Livingstone: Lambeth Housing Committee: 1971–1973

 In 1971, Livingstone and his comrades developed a new strategy for obtaining political power in Lambeth borough.
 Focusing on campaigning for the marginal seats in the south of the borough, the safe Labour seats in the north were left to established party members.
 Public dissatisfaction with the Conservative government of Prime Minister Edward Heath led to Labour's best local government results since the 1940s; Labour leftists gained every marginal seat in Lambeth, and the borough returned to Labour control.
+Livingstone was elected to represent the Knight's Hill ward in May 1971 and was re-elected in 1974.
 In October 1971, Livingstone's father died of a heart attack; his mother soon moved to Lincoln.
-That year, Labour members voted Livingstone Vice-Chairman of the Housing Committee on the Lambeth London Borough Council, his first job in local government.
+That year, Labour members voted Livingstone vice-chairman of the Housing Committee on the Lambeth London Borough Council, his first job in local government.
 Reforming the housing system, Livingstone and Committee Chairman Ewan Carr cancelled the proposed rent increase for council housing, temporarily halting the construction of Europe's largest tower blocks, and founded a Family Squatting Group to ensure that homeless families would be immediately rehoused through squatting in empty houses.
 He increased the number of compulsory purchase orders for private-rented properties, converting them to council housing.
 They faced opposition to their reforms, which were cancelled by central government.

 Livingstone and the leftists became embroiled in factional in-fighting within Labour, vying with centrist members for powerful positions.
 Although never adopting Marxism, Livingstone became involved with a number of Trotskyist groups active within Labour; viewing them as potential allies, he became friends with Chris Knight, Graham Bash and Keith Veness, members of the Socialist Charter, a Trotskyist cell affiliated with the Revolutionary Communist League that had infiltrated the Labour party.
 In his struggle against Labour centrists, Livingstone was influenced by Trotskyist Ted Knight, who convinced him to oppose the use of British troops in Northern Ireland, believing they would simply be used to quash nationalist protests against British rule.
 Livingstone stood as the leftist candidate for the Chair of the Lambeth Housing Committee in April 1973, but was defeated by David Stimpson, who undid many of Livingstone and Carr's reforms.